-A list of five topics, selected from the topic areas in Section 4, is published below for each year of examination.
+A list of five topics, selected from the topic areas in Section 5, is published below for each year of examination.
 The list changes every year.
-A question will be set on each of the five topics corresponding to the year of examination; candidates choose one question and write an essay in the target language of 250-400 words.
-Of the 40 marks available, 24 are for the Quality of the Language and 16 for the Content (see Section 7, Mark Schemes).
+A question will be set on each of the five topics corresponding to the year of examination; candidates choose one question and write an essay in French of 250-400 words.
+Of the 40 marks available, 24 are for the Quality of the Language and 16 for the Content (see Section 8, Mark Schemes).

-Se Set topics for examination in 2019:
+Set topics for examination in 2019

-1 Human relationships
+- 1 Human relationships

-2 Law and order
+- 2 Law and order

-3 Work and leisure
+- 3 Work and leisure

-4 War and peace
+- 4 War and peace

-5 Pollution
+- 5 Pollution